RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 - All infrastructure code must be stored in GitHub alongside application code.
 - Changes to infrastructure must go through the same PR review process as application code to ensure consistency and avoid misconfigurations.

-2. **Modularize Infrastructure**
+2. **Modularise Infrastructure**

 - Use modular components in AWS CDK to reuse infrastructure definitions across different environments and applications.
-- Modularizing infrastructure code makes it easier to manage and scale infrastructure resources.
+- Modularising infrastructure code makes it easier to manage and scale infrastructure resources.

 3. **Test Infrastructure Changes**